UX Case Study: UX Scoring

 Design Evolution

-Snapshots from low-fi flows to polished UI show how sprint insights simplified tasks, removed redundant steps, and aligned terminology across teams.
+Snapshots from low-fi flows to polished UI show how insights simplified tasks, removed redundant steps, and aligned terminology across teams.

 Design evolution from low-fi to high-fi